junxit/us-congress-bills-110/metadata.md

 - 2008-07-11 — Senate amendment agreed to: Amendment SA 5072 agreed to in Senate by Unanimous Consent.
 - 2008-07-11 — Senate amendment proposed (on the floor): Amendment SA 5072 proposed by Senator Reid for Senator Voinovich.(consideration: CR S6609; text: CR S6609-6610)
 - 2008-07-11 — Senate amendment submitted
+- 2008-07-14 — Message on Senate action sent to the House.
+- 2008-07-14 — Received in the House.
+- 2008-07-14 — Referred to the House Committee on Oversight and Government Reform.